qu3vipon/todolog/README.md

    pip install todolog
    ```

-2. Specify the name of the configuration file to be used for todo logging in `pyproject.toml`.
+2. Specify the name of the configuration file to be used for todo logging in `pyproject.toml`(`pyproject.toml` must be under the source root).
     ```toml
     # pyproject.toml
     [tool.todolog]